AdyGCode/SaaS-FED-Notes/session-02/S02-Terminology-General.md

 ## Servers

-Web and other types of applicaitons often rely on a variety of server systems.
+Web and other types of applications often rely on a variety of server systems.
 These range from Database Servers to Web Severs to Mail servers and beyond.

 ### Web Server